 Introduction

-A fallen angel refers to a bond which was originally accorded an investment-grade rating but, has since been reduced to junk bond status due to the weakening financial condition of the issuing company.
+A fallen angel refers to a bond which was originally given an investment-grade rating but has since been reduced to junk bond status due to the deteriorating financial condition of the issuing company.
 A fallen angel may also refer to a stock whose price has fallen substantially from its all-time highs.

 Understanding Fallen Angel